The questions below will be frequently updated to reflect current information related to the coronavirus and COVID-19.

 Q: How deadly is COVID-19?

-On May 27, the United States surpassed 100,000 COVID-19 deaths.
-This country has well more than twice the number of confirmed cases than any other country.
-Estimates vary between health experts, government officials and different forecasts based on mathematical models on how many people will eventually die from COVID-19, but the death rate is about 20 times higher than that of most strains of the flu.
+Estimates vary among scientists and health experts, government officials and different forecasts based on mathematical models on how many people will eventually die from COVID-19, but the death rate is about 20 times higher than that of most strains of the flu.
 It is far less deadly than Ebola or a previously known coronavirus called Middle East Respiratory Syndrome, or MERS.

 Q: Should I avoid contact with my pets if I become infected with COVID-19?